IBM/ocp-ipi-powervc/README.md

 args:

-- `createMetadata` Tells the server to create a local copy of this metadata.json file.
+- `createMetadata` Tells the server to create a local copy of this metadata.json file (mutually exclusive with `deleteMetadata`).

-- `deleteMetadata` Tells the server to delete a local copy of this metadata.json file.
+- `deleteMetadata` Tells the server to delete a local copy of this metadata.json file (mutually exclusive with `createMetadata`).

 - `serverIP` The IP address of the controller.

+- `timeout` Timeout for the send operation (defaults to `1m`, e.g., `5m`, `10m`, `30s`).

-- `shouldDebug` defauts to `false`.
+- `shouldDebug` defaults to `false`.
 This will cause the program to output verbose debugging information.

 ## watch-create

+This monitors and displays the status of cluster resources during and after cluster creation.
+It queries the state of VMs, the load balancer, and optionally the OpenShift cluster and IBM DNS.

 NOTE:
 The environment variable `IBMCLOUD_API_KEY` needs to be set.